drshahizan/Python_EDA/assignment/ass3/hpdp/HANY/report.md

 ### Data Visualization
 (A) Histogram

-This histogram shows the frequency of amount of precipitation, last hour in mm.
+This histogram shows the frequency of Amount of Precipitation, last hour in mm.
 ```
 plt.figure(figsize=(8, 6))
 sns.histplot(df['Amount of precipitation, last hour (mm)'], kde=True)